 Initially the physical connection with the horses head will remain with the facilitator – ie head collar and rope.
 The client will have no direct connection ie no reins.
 Neck straps or other appropriate equipment will give the client a means of balance if required.
 Bareback pads should be used wherever possible unless the requirements of the client make a saddle more appropriate.

-A variety of exercises can be used to develop this new communication between client and horse which may ultimately allow the client to be independent of the facilitator at which point they will then have the physical connection to the horse’s head.
+A variety of exercises can be used to develop this new communication between client and horse.
 No bits will be used.
-There are many clients who will never progress to this point but that does not mean that they will not derive many benefits from being on the horse rather than on the ground.
+There are many clients who will never progress beyond much more than a “sensory ride” but that does not mean that they will not derive many benefits from being on the horse rather than on the ground.

 The demands on the horse are obviously different to those for the ground work and not all horses will be able to do both.
 The connection with the facilitator needs to be very solid and well developed and the horse happy to accept a possibly unbalanced and uncoordinated passenger!